Entomopathogenic nematode: Foraging strategies

 The foraging strategies of entomopathogenic nematodes vary between species, influencing their soil depth distributions and host preferences.
 Infective juveniles use strategies to find hosts that vary from ambush and cruise foraging (Campbell 1997).
 In order to ambush prey, some Steinernema species nictate, or raise their bodies off the soil surface so they are better poised to attach to passing insects, which are much larger in size (Campbell and Gaugler 1993).
 Many Steinernema are able to jump by forming a loop with their bodies that creates stored energy which, when released, propels them through the air (Campbell and Kaya 2000).
+Recent research has shown that this jumping behavior in Steinernema involves a reversible kink instability mechanism.
+By forming a closed loop and rapidly releasing stored elastic energy, nematodes such as Steinernema carpocapsae can achieve jumps up to 20 times their body length, enhancing their ability to disperse across complex terrains during host seeking.

 Other species adopt a cruising strategy and rarely nictate.
 Instead, they roam through the soil searching for potential hosts.
 These foraging strategies influence which hosts the nematodes infect.
 For example, ambush predators such as Steinernema carpocapsae infect more insects on the surface, while cruising predators like Heterorhabditis bacteriophora infect insects that live deep in the soil (Campbell and Gaugler 1993).